theOffice-475/theOffice-475/README.md

 - 🌱 I’m currently learning ML
 - 👯 I’m looking to collaborate on any ML project.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with web designing.
-- 💬 Ask me about ...
 - 📫 How to reach me: you can contact me via my email: S1032170230@gmail.com
 - ⚡ Fun fact: I am good with numbers and math.